fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 They, therefore, decided to act immediately by attacking the Muslims in Makkah and destroying them.
 The leading tribes among them were the Thaqeef, Hawazin, Banu Sa'ad and Banu Jashm, all fierce warriors, jealous of their independence and proud of their warlike traditions.

-They had noted that Makkah had surrendered to Muhammad without striking a blow but they attributed the failure of the Quraysh to resist him, to their effeminacy.
+They had noted that Makkah had surrendered to prophet Muhammad ﷺ   without striking a blow but they attributed the failure of the Quraysh to resist him, to their effeminacy.
 As for themselves, they were confident that they were more than a match on the battle-field for the warriors of Islam or any other warriors.

-In late January 630, the Prophet received intelligence that Thaqeef and Hawazin had left their home base, and were moving toward Makkah.
+In late January 630, prophet Muhammad ﷺ   received intelligence that Thaqeef and Hawazin had left their home base, and were moving toward Makkah.
 When these reports were confirmed, he too ordered a general mobilization in the newly-conquered city.

-The Prophet didn't want Makkah to become a battle-ground.
+Prophet Muhammad ﷺ   didn't want Makkah to become a battle-ground.
 He, therefore, hastily left Makkah on January 26, 630 at the head of 12,000 warriors, to meet the enemy.
 Out of this force, ten thousand men were from Medina, and the other two thousand were recruits from the newly-converted Makkans.

 This new army was the largest force ever assembled in Arabia to that date.
 As its various formations marched out of the city gate, in full panoply of war, Abu Bakr who was watching, was much impressed, and exclaimed: “We cannot be defeated this time because of lack of numbers.”

 But very soon he was proven wrong.
 Muslims were defeated at the beginning even though they were thrice as numerous as the enemy.
 Qur’an itself called attention of the Muslims, rather pointedly, that numbers alone were no guarantee that they would be victorious.

-Though at first disarrayed at the sudden attack of Hawazin, the Muslim force recollected mainly at the effort of Muhammad, and ultimately defeated the Hawazin.
+Though at first disarrayed at the sudden attack of Hawazin, the Muslim force recollected mainly at the effort of Prophet Muhammad ﷺ  , and ultimately defeated the Hawazin.
 The latter was pursued at various directions.
 After Malik bin 'Awf along with his men took shelter in the fort of Ta'if, the Muslim army besieged it which however yielded no significant result, compelling them to return Medina.
-Meanwhile, some newly converts from the Hawazin tribe came to Muhammad and made a plea to release their women and children who had been captivated from the battlefield of Hunayn.
+Meanwhile, some newly converts from the Hawazin tribe came to prophet Muhammad ﷺ   and made a plea to release their women and children who had been captivated from the battlefield of Hunayn.
 Their request was granted by the Muslims.

 After the Mecca conquest and the victory at the Battle of Hunayn, the supremacy of the Muslims was somewhat established throughout the Arabian peninsula.
-Various tribes started to send their representatives to express their loyalty to Muhammad.
+Various tribes started to send their representatives to express their loyalty to the prophet ﷺ  .
 In the year 9 AH (630 CE), Zakat – which is the obligatory charity in Islam – was introduced and was accepted by most of the people.
 A few tribes initially refused to pay it, but gradually accepted.

 </details><details><summary>

-# PROOFREADINGPROOFREADINGPROOFREADING

 ## Tabuk

 </summary>

-The Expedition of Tabuk, also known as the Expedition of Usra, was a military expedition that was initiated by the Islamic prophet Muhammad in October 630 CE (AH 9).
+The Expedition of Tabuk, also known as the Expedition of Usra, was a military expedition that was initiated by the Islamic prophet Muhammad ﷺ   in October 630 CE (AH 9).
 He led a force of as many as 30,000 north to Tabuk, near the Gulf of Aqaba, in present-day northwestern Saudi Arabia.

+> Prophet Muhammad ﷺ   and his forces marched northwards to Tabuk, near the Gulf of Aqaba in October 630 (Rajab AH 9).
+It was his largest and last military expedition.
+Ali ibn Abi Talib, who participated in several other expedition, did not participate in the Tabuk expedition upon prophet Muhammad's instructions, as he held command at Medina.
+After arriving at Tabuk and camping there, Muslim army prepared to face the Byzantine invasion.
+Prophet Muhammad ﷺ   spent twenty days at Tabuk, scouting the area, making alliances with local chiefs.
+With no sign of the Byzantine army, he decided to return to Medina.
+Though Prophet Muhammad ﷺ   did not encounter a Byzantine army at Tabuk, according to the Oxford Encyclopedia of the Islamic World, "this show of force demonstrated his intention to challenge the Byzantines for control of the northern part of the caravan route from Mecca to Syria".

+The battle of Mootah in which the Muslims were defeated, was fought in September 629.
+Their defeat was interpreted in many circles as a sign of decline in the power of the new Islamic State.
+The Arab freebooters must have found it very tempting to attack Medina after this fancied decline.
+But in the summer of 630, rumors were circulating in Medina that it were not the North Arabian tribes but the Roman troops which were massing at the Syrian frontier for an invasion of Hijaz.

+Prophet Muhammad ﷺ   decided to take preventive action for the defense of Medina, and ordered his followers to prepare themselves for a long campaign in the north.

+It was the month of September, and the weather in Hijaz that year was exceedingly hot.
+Furthermore, a protracted draught threatened the province with conditions of semi-famine.
+The response of the Muslims, therefore, to the call-up was very lukewarm.
+They did not wish to leave their homes at a time like this.

+The hypocrites in Medina seized this opportunity to plant disaffection in the minds of the neophytes in Islam.
+They not only did not take part in the campaign but also tried to dissuadeothers from doing so.

+In an attempt to undermine the will and purpose of the Muslims, they began to spread alarmist stories that the antagonists this time were not the poor, ill-equipped, backward and ignorant tribal levies which fought without order and without discipline but the Romans who were the most civilized and the most powerful nation in the world, and who, in effect, would exterminate them (the Muslims).

+Nevertheless, many Muslims responded to the appeal of the Prophet, and took up arms to defend the faith.
+When a head-count was taken, there were found to be 30,000 volunteers.
+It was the largest force ever assembled in Arabia until then.

+The Prophet appointed Ali ibn Abi Talib his viceroy in Medina during his own absence.
+He selected Ali to be his viceroy for the following reasons:

+For the hypocrites there was nothing more disagreeable than to see Ali in authority over them.
+When the army left Medina, they began to whisper that the Apostle had left Ali in Medina because he wanted to get rid of him.

+Ali was mortified to hear that his master had found him a “burden.”
+He, therefore, immediately went after the army and overtook it at Jorf.
+The Apostle was surprised to see him but when he (Ali) explained why he came, he (the Apostle) said:

+> “These people are liars.
+I left you in Medina to represent me in my absence.
+Are you not content to be to me what Aaron was to Moses except that there will not be any prophet after me.”

+After a laborious march the army arrived at the Syrian frontier, and halted at a hamlet called Tabuk but the Prophet could find no sign of the Roman army or of any other army or enemy.
+The frontier was peaceful and quiet.
+The reports he had heard in Medina about an imminent invasion by the Romans, were false.

+Peace and tranquillity on the Syrian frontier is another proof that the Romans considered the battle of Mootah as nothing more than a foray by a band of desert Arabs.
+If Mootah had been such a titanic battle as some Muslim historians claim it was, the Romans would have maintained their garrisons on the border.
+But they didn't maintain even pickets much less garrisons!

+The Messenger of God then pondered the next step to be taken in Tabuk.

+Calling a council of war, he (Mohammed) propounded thequestion whether or not to continue forward (from Tabuk).
+To this Omar replied drily: “If thou has the command of God to proceed further, do so.”
+“If I had the command of God to proceed further,” observed Mohammed, “I should not have asked thy counsel.”
+(The Life of Mohammed)

+Eventually, the Prophet decided not to advance into Syria but to return to Medina.

+The army spent ten days in Tabuk.
+Though it had not been engaged in any action, its presence at the frontier had some salutary effects.
+Many northern tribes of Bedouins accepted Islam.
+Dauma-tul-Jandal, a strategic post between Medina and Syria, was acquired as new territory.

+Just before the army left Tabuk, the monks of the monastery of St. Catherine in the valley of Sinai, came to see the Prophet.
+He gave them audience, and granted them a charter which is comparable to the Charter of Medina which he had granted to the Jews.
+Its main terms were:
+1. The Muslims would protect the churches and monasteries of the Christians.
+They would not demolish any church property either to build mosques or to build houses for the Muslims.
+2. All ecclesiastical property (of the Christians) would be exempt from every tax.
+3. No ecclesiastical authority would ever be forced by the Muslims to abandon his post.
+4. No Christian would ever be forced by the Muslims to become a convert to Islam.
+5. If a Christian woman marries a Muslim, she would have full freedom to follow her own religion.

+The army recuperated from the toil and fatigue of the long journey, and the Prophet gave it the signal to return home.
+He arrived in Medina after an absence of one month.

 </details>

 ### Last Years of The Prophet Muhammad ﷺ

+# PROOFREADINGPROOFREADINGPROOFREADING

 <details><summary>

-## **632**: Farewell Hajj Pilgrimage
+## 632: Farewell Hajj Pilgrimage

 </summary>